celestiaorg/celestia-app/docs/architecture/adr013-non-interactive-default-rules-for-zero-padding.md

 The new non-interactive default rules would be:

-Blobs start at an index that is equal to the blob length/`MaxSquareSize` rounded up.
+Blobs start at an index that is equal to a multiple of the blob length divided by `MaxSquareSize` rounded up.

 If the blob length is smaller than `MaxSquareSize` then the blob starts at index 1.
 `MaxSquareSize` can be changed to another threshold.
 The smaller the threshold the more padding we will have.